ly-web/appweb7/doc/licenses/jquery-license.md

 JQuery License
+===

-Used by the ESP web framework in the client side only.
+JQuery is by the ESP and Ejscript web frameworks in the client side only.

 Copyright (c) 2012 John Resig, http://jquery.com/